davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 ![](/assets/fence-in-poll.jpeg)

 There was a second bug all along! 😀 Just as the producer must make sure the entry is written before making it visible (by incrementing the tail), so too must the consumer ensure the entry is visible (tail was incremented) before reading the entry itself.
-Without that `fence()` call in `poll()`, a CPU would be allowed in principle to change `poll()` so the entry is read *before* the tail is checked, like this:
+Without that `fence()` call in `poll()`, a CPU would be allowed in principle to change `poll()` so the entry is read *before* the tail is checked, kind of like this:

 ```c++
 unsigned i = head % size;